alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - **What Do They Do After They've Saved the Time**: This is more of a value proposition and user engagement strategy, continuously evolve this based on user feedback.

+- [ ] Offer plans for higher cost for more summarisetons, bronze, silver, gold
+- [ ] Sell YouTube summaries tokens and charge for using my API
+- [ ] Prioritize tasks that lay the foundation for others.
+- [ ] Regularly review and adjust your plan based on progress and challenges.
+- [ ] Consider user feedback crucial for continuous improvement.
+- [ ] Keep learning and adapting to new developments in AI and app development.
+- [ ] take some good screenshots

 ### Notes